jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) final water classifications notified under section 26F of the Water and Soil Conservation Act 1967 and classifications deemed to be classifications made under section 26E of that Act by section 25(2)(b) of the Water and Soil Conservation Amendment Act (No 2) 1971:
   (c) maximum and minimum levels, minimum standards of quality, minimum acceptable flow, or maximum range of flow of any water, fixed under section 20J of the Water and Soil Conservation Act 1967:
   (d) authorisations that have been notified under section 22 of the Water and Soil Conservation Act 1967:
-  (e) any bylaw made under—to the extent that the subject-matter of the bylaw could be the subject-matter of a regional rule:
+  (e) any bylaw made under—to the extent that the subject matter of the bylaw could be the subject matter of a regional rule:
     (i) section 149 or section 150 of the Soil Conservation and Rivers Control Act 1941; or (ii) section 34A of the Water and Soil Conservation Act 1967 or section 4 of the Water and Soil Conservation Amendment Act 1973; or
     (iii) section 50 of the Land Drainage Act 1908; or (iv) section 24(2) or section 55A of the Clean Air Act 1972— (f) notices under section 34(2) of the Soil Conservation and Rivers Control Amendment Act 1959 which were notified on or after the day that is 2 years before the date of commencement of this Act:
-  (g) the Clean Air Zone (Christchurch) Order 1977 (except for clause 5G) and the Clean Air Zones (Canterbury Region) Order 1984 (except for clause 5), and sections 2, 7, 8, 10, 15, 16(1), 16(2), 17, 19, and 20 of, and Schedules 1 and 2 to, the Clean Air Act 1972 and the Clean Air (Smoke) Regulations 1975, in so far as they apply in relation to the clean air zones declared by those orders.
+  (g) the Clean Air Zone (Christchurch) Order 1977 (except for clause 5G) and the Clean Air Zones (Canterbury Region) Order 1984 (except for clause 5), and sections 2, 7, 8, 10, 15, 16(1), 16(2), 17, 19, and 20 of, and Schedules 1 and 2 of, the Clean Air Act 1972 and the Clean Air (Smoke) Regulations 1975, in so far as they apply in relation to the clean air zones declared by those orders.

 ### 369 Provisions deemed to be regional rules
 (1) A provision that is deemed by section 368(1) to be a provision of a regional plan and that, expressly or by implication and whether or not subject to conditions,—and the provisions of this Act shall apply accordingly.